ChainXY/scrapy_interview/README.md

     <img src="images/2022-05-24 10_19_57-anthropologie.py - ChainXY_Production - Visual Studio Code.png" width = 600px/>

 ## Next Steps
 Once you have the envrionment set up and scrapy is working on your computer, reach out to us for the list of websites for your test.
+Once you receive the list of websites to scrape, you will have 2 hours to complete this challenge.
 ### Important considerations:
 - Use the provided item definition (fields/columns) for your scrape. **DO NOT** create custom item fields.
 For instance, store hours should be in `item['store_hours']`, address in `item['address']` etc.
 - We strongly recommend using the html selectors for scraping.
 Look at the provided londondrugs spider for examples.